bauplan

 parquet files found by a given search uri.
 This is a two step operation using

-plan_table_creation
+plan_table_creation and apply_table_creation_plan.

 import bauplan